RA9772/COVID-19/README.md

-This data for this repository has been obtained from the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE)
+The data for this repository has been obtained from the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE)